amandabee/CUNY-data-storytelling/syllabus.md

 [Assigment Details](assignments/Week_5.md)

 Solo – Chart it 3 ways: we’ll give you a single data set, we want you to chart it three different ways and compare the pros and cons of each.
 Email your work to both professors with the subject “Homework Week 5”
++ Read Cairo: The Functional Art, Reading part 3: pages 73-86, on presentation

 Team – pitches for your first story.
 A complete pitch should tell us who cares, why we care now, and what pre-reporting you’ve done.
 You must include…
 + a question or thesis